reallygoodsoftware/docs/h1rails/htmx_indicator.md

 ---
 title: 'HTMX Loading Patterns'
+icon: 'pen'
+iconStyle: 'regular'
 ---

 HTMX has an in-built way to display loading content the moment a user submits a request.
 The term they use for this is `hx-indicator`.
 You can read more about it [here](https://htmx.org/attributes/hx-indicator/).

 There are several scenarios where a user can trigger a request: Clicking a Link, Clicking a Button, or Submitting a Form.